glorialulu/TSNet/docs/transient.rst

     \Delta t \leqslant \min{(\frac{L_i}{N_i a_i})} \text{,       }
     i = 1 \text{, } 2 \text{, ..., } n_p

-2. The time step has to be the same for any pipe in the network, thus restricting the wave travel time :math:`\frac{L_i}{N_ia_i}` to be the same for any computational unit in the network.
+2. The time step has to be the same for any pipe in the network, therefore restricting the wave travel time :math:`\frac{L_i}{N_ia_i}` to be the same for any computational unit in the network.
 However, this is not the realistic situation in a real network, because different pipe lengths